dojoengine/book/src/cairo/hello-dojo.md

 sozo build
 ```

-That compiled the components and system into an artifact that can be deployed!
+That compiled the models and system into an artifact that can be deployed!
 Simple as that!

 Now, let's deploy it to [Katana](../toolchain/katana/overview.md)!
 First, we need to get Katana running.
 Open a second terminal and execute: